openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Modules
 -------

 Each module is presented individually in this article.
-You can directly jump to the module of interest by selecting the related link under the **Modules** section in the right panel of this page – the documentation will guide you through the respective processing steps.
+You can directly jump to the module of interest by selecting the related link under the **Modules** section in the right pane of this page – the documentation will guide you through the respective processing steps.

 Accounting (ACC)
 ^^^^^^^^^^^^^^^^